 The market disruption that began in August 2007 resulted in a shift of investment to U.S. Treasury securities, which are perceived as the safest investment vehicle.
 As a consequence, the demand in the market for other types of debt, including high-grade municipal bonds, has dropped, and the interest rates on those bonds have significantly increased.
-As shown in the chart below, during the period February-April 2008, when major bond insurers were downgraded by the rating agencies and the market for auction-rate securities failed, the increase in perceived risk led to a situation in which tax-exempt long-term interest rates rose above the taxable interest rate on U.S. Treasury securities.
+As shown in the chart below, during the period July 2008 to June 2009, the increase in perceived risk led to a situation in which tax-exempt long-term interest rates rose above the taxable interest rate on U.S. Treasury securities.